DefectDojo/django-DefectDojo/docs/content/en/getting_started/running-in-production.md

 ---
 title: "Running in production"
-description: "Productive use of DefectDojo needs consideration of performance and backups."
+description: "For use in Produciton environments, performance tweaks and backups are recommended."
 draft: false
 weight: 4
 ---

-## Production with docker-compose
+## Production use with docker-compose

 The docker-compose.yml file in this repository is fully functional to evaluate DefectDojo in your local environment.